Roy-Framery-s-Openclassrooms-projects/RoyFramery_3_21062021/README.md

 ![Légende](https://github.com/Roy-Framery-s-Openclassrooms-projects/RoyFramery_3_21062021/blob/dev/public/images/maquettes_Ohmyfood.png)

 __*ohmyfood*__ is the third project I made during this training.
-As a junior developer, the goal 🎯 was to integrate, by using only HTML and CSS, the mobile mock up of a website which list restaurants' menues.
+As a junior developer, the goal 🎯 was to integrate the mobile mock up of a website which list restaurants' menues by using only HTML and CSS.
 For this, I had a briefing that notice me some features and contraints to integrate :

 ### Contraints and Features
 - Using __*Shrikhand*__ font for Logo and Titles and __*Roboto*__ font for general text